 Is it possible to earn as much money as you would like and then donate enough to charity that you no longer owe income tax?
 In general, no.

 For one thing, the tax deduction for charitable giving is typically limited to 60% of your adjusted gross income (for some charities, the number is lower; Congress has been known to temporarily lift these limits, for instance to encourage charitable giving after Hurricane Katrina in 2005, or during the pandemic of 2020–21.
 IRS Publication 526, Charitable Contributions, has more details.

 Also, the tax deduction for charitable giving is one of the itemized deductions, which means that in order to use it you lose your standard deduction.
-For this reason you may have to donate several thousand dollars to charity before you begin to lower your tax at all.
+For this reason you may have to donate several thousand dollars to charity before you even begin to lower your tax at all.